kiphandwerker/PowerBI-RCC/README.md

 If `fields`, `forms`, or `events` are not specified or are empty strings, the connector retrieves all available data by default.

+### Note:
+In order to avoid a cluttered interface upon launch the following are hard coded:
+- rawOrLabel = "raw",
+- rawOrLabelHeaders = "raw",
+- exportCheckboxLabel = "true",
+- exportSurveyFields = "true",
+- exportDataAccessGroups = "true",
 ## Authentication

 This connector uses anonymous authentication, with access secured via the REDCap API token.